ayhamnashar/PsyText/1_DatasetCharacteristics/README.md

 df.isnull().sum()
 ```

-- **Findings**: No missing values were found in the dataset.
+- **Findings**: Minimal or no missing values were observed.
-- ✅ Clean dataset ready for preprocessing.
+- ✅ Dataset is clean and suitable for preprocessing.

 ---